Why is The New School building the University Center?

 The seventh-floor garden was designed by internationally renowned landscape architecture firm Mathews Nielsen.

-When will the University Center be opened for classes?
+When did the University Center open for classes?

-Academic and performance spaces will open in January 2014.
+Academic and performance spaces opened in January 2014.

-The University Center is a resource for all New School students, and every division will have courses in and access to the building.
+The University Center is a resource for all New School students, and every school will have courses in and access to the building.

 How many classrooms are in the University Center?

 The University Center will hold 58 instructional spaces, including seminar rooms, studio spaces, lecture halls, and rooms equipped with state-of-the-art distance learning technology.

 Will the existing library on 13th Street be relocated or combined with the facility in the University Center?

 No, the University Center library is a new addition to

 The New School libraries and not a replacement.